-This past week, I went to Nashville – my first-ever time there – for the annual meeting of the bishops and priests’ councils of the Louisville Province (that is, the 4 dioceses in Kentucky and the 3 in Tennessee).
-Like any American city at this time of year, it was all decked out for Christmas.
-Or, at least I assume it was.
-Actually, all I saw of the city was the downtown hotel where we were meeting.
-But that was certainly all bright and beautiful with Christmas trees and lights and other holiday trimmings and touches.
+Almost two weeks ago, midway between Thanksgiving and Advent, I went to Louisville for the annual meeting of the bishops and priests’ councils of the Louisville Province.
+Like any American city at this time of year, Louisville - or, at least the little bit of downtown that I saw - was all bright and beautiful with Christmas trees and lights and other holiday trimmings and touches.
 It’s that so very special time of year, when the world really brightens up and seems even to cheer up – or at least it tries to.

-The stores, of course, have a vested interest in manufacturing holiday cheer as they court the devilish demon called profit.
-For the rest of us, holiday cheer may come less automatically – depending on what kind of year we’ve had personally and what kind of year it’s been overall for the world.
-This week, I tried to imagine what it was like preparing for Christmas in Europe back, say, 100 years ago, in 1914, in those traumatic first few months of World War I, the war that pretty much ruined everything for the 20th century.
-Of course, it wasn’t quite obvious yet that World War I would mean the end of European civilization as people then knew it.
-But by then it was certainly already obvious that things weren’t going as planned, that things weren’t going so very well for anyone on either side.
+In our commercial, capitalist culture, of course, there is profit to be made in manufacturing holiday cheer.
+For the rest of us, how cheerful we feel may depend on what kind of year we have had and what kind of year we believe it has been for the world.
+Imagine, for example, what it was like preparing for Christmas 100 years ago, in 1917, in that terrible final year of World War I, the war that pretty much ruined everything for the 20th century.
 Still, Christmas came, as it always does in both good times and in bad.
-Silent Night was sung all over the Western Front – in German, in French, and in English.
+Silent Night was sung in the languages of the different combatants.
 And soldiers and civilians alike did their best to find comfort where they could.

 Times were tough too in Israel – her capital in ruins, her Temple destroyed - when Isaiah spoke the consoling words we just heard.
-Just when everything seemed so hopeless, the prophet proclaims glad tidings and good news.
+Just when everything seemed so hopeless, the prophet proclaimed glad tidings and good news.
 It’s enough to make you sit up and pay attention.
 Here comes with power the Lord God.
 Like a shepherd he feeds his flock.
 The glory of the Lord shall be revealed, and all people shall see it together.
-Power and glory are good.
-And when you’re hungry – and we’re all hungry for something – the promise of being fed, as a shepherd feeds his flock, that’s good news indeed!
+Power and glory are good, but when you’re hungry – and we are all hungry for something – the promise of being fed, as a shepherd feeds his flock, that’s good news indeed!

-On this 2nd Sunday of Advent, the good news comes to us in three complementary voices.
-First comes Isaiah’s prophetic announcement [Isaiah 40:1-5, 9-11].
+On this 2nd Sunday of Advent, the good news comes to us in three voices.
+First, we hear Isaiah’s prophetic announcement.
 Not for nothing is Isaiah Advent’s pre-eminent prophet.
-Then comes the actual voice of one crying out in the desert, John the Baptist’s New Testament prophetic fulfillment - calling out to us to elicit our response [Mark 1:1-8].
-Sandwiched between them and so easy to overlook, we hear Peter, speaking for the Church, proposing our response [2 Peter 3:8-14].
+Then comes the actual voice of one crying out in the desert, John the Baptist’s New Testament prophetic fulfillment - calling out to us to elicit our response.
+Sandwiched between them and so easy to overlook, we hear Peter, speaking for the Church, proposing our response.

 And like the Israelites in exile and like those early Christians to whom Peter wrote, we wonder what this all means.
 Both Isaiah and Peter had to respond to the tension – the personal and social stress – of being in-between, of being between the challenging and perplexing present in which we still find ourselves and the promising future for which we have been taught to hope.